Complete Guide to Boat Lily Care and Growth

 • a reasonably mature clump

-Mostly for foliage, if we are being honest.
-The flowers are charming and the bracts are part of the plant's identity, but the real reason people keep Boat Lily is the rosette shape and the green-and-purple leaf contrast.
+Mostly foliage.
+The flowers are charming, but the real reason people keep Boat Lily is the rosette shape and the green-and-purple leaf contrast.
+A compact, colorful clump is already a successful plant.

 🏷️ Boat Lily Types and Similar Tradescantia